UCLA-Plasma-Simulation-Group/QPAD/docs/Session-Beam.md

 ### **"total_charge"** : real
 The total charge of the beam in the unit of en<sub>p</sub>c<sup>3</sup>&omega;<sub>p</sub><sup>-3</sup>.

+For simple beam density profiles, it is easy to connect the total charge with the peak density.
+Taking the tri-Gaussian profile for example, the total charge Q=(2&pi;)<sup>3/2</sup>&sigma;<sub>x</sub>&sigma;<sub>y</sub>&sigma;<sub>z</sub>.
+However, for arbitrary beam profiles it is usually difficult to exactly know the total charge from the peak density, or vice versa.
+In some special situations where one only knows the peak density but needs to use "random" initialization, a useful trick to know the total charge is:

+- First, set arbitrary total charge with sufficient number of macro-particles and run the simulation one time step to obtain the initial beam density distribution.
+- Second, read the peak density from the datasets.
+Since the number of particles is large enough to suppress the statistic fluctuation in the peak density, the reading should be very accurate.
+- Third, scale the total charge according to the desired and reading values of the peak density (the total charge is proportional to the peak density).

 ### **"npmax"** : integer, optional
 The number of particles allowed for this MPI partition.
 If not given, the program will automatically calculate an initial guess for this parameter.
 If `npmax` is not large enough during the initialization, the program will automatically resize the particle buffers.
 However, it is still recommended to manually set `npmax` to avoid the buffer reallocation which may severely slow down the simulation. (_The buffer reallocation has not yet been implemented, so currently `npmax` needs to be manually set._)